Farrago (magazine): The Fitzpatrick Awards

 Every year, the Media Office holds the Fitzpatrick Awards ceremony to celebrate and acknowledge the publication's contributors and volunteers.
 The first annual Fitzpatrick Awards were held in 2009 at Dante's Emporium and Cafe in Fitzroy.
 The ceremony is named after the publication's first chief of staff, Brian Fitzpatrick.

 Related projects

 In addition to editing Farrago, the University of Melbourne Student Union Media Officers oversee several related projects.

 Above Water

 Above Water is an annual creative writing anthology published in collaboration with the University of Melbourne Student Union's Creative Arts department.
 It publishes a variety of creative forms including fiction, poetry and creative non-fiction.
 The first edition was published in 2005.

 Unlike Farrago, the contents of Above Water is selected via competition, with prizes for the winning entries.

 In 2017, the publication received almost 300 submissions, of which 17 were selected for publication.

 Radio Fodder

-Radio Fodder is the University of Melbourne Student Union's student radio station, produced by the student union Media Officers.
-The name originated from a discontinued section of Farrago titled "The Fodder".
+Radio Fodder is the University of Melbourne Student Union's student radio station, produced by the student union Media Officers and run by two station managers with 32 different shows running from 10am - 9pm Monday to Friday.
+The name is derived from the latin translation and originated from a discontinued section of Farrago titled "The Fodder".